top of page

 Survivor Perspectives Consulting Group (SPCG) was founded by a group of Canadian Armed Forces Veterans united by the common thread of all being survivors of Military Sexual Trauma (MST).

-Starting as a small peer support group to help us be accountable to each other in our healing journeys, Survivor Perspectives Consulting Group evolved as a way to help alleviate the current MST crisis in the Canadian Armed Forces.
-Joining our unique abilities and strengths, we are now reaching out, as volunteeers, to other survivors to create an organization that will help bring a solution that gets to the root of the systemic issues within the Canadian Armed Forces.
+Starting as a small peer support group to help us be accountable to each other in our healing journeys, Survivor Perspectives Consulting Group evolved as a way to help affect change in high-trust/high-stress environments.

 Survivor Perspectives Consulting Group will help enact much needed positive change.